tabahi/tabahidocs/docs/getting-started.md

 To start programming, follow these steps:

 1. Install Arduino IDE.
-2. Install ESP32 or ESP8266 compiler on Arduino IDE.
+2. Install [ESP32](https://microcontrollerslab.com/install-esp32-arduino-ide/) or [ESP8266](https://microcontrollerslab.com/how-to-install-esp8266-board-arduino-ide/) compiler on Arduino IDE.
-3. Download and add the Tabahi Console library to the Arduino IDE.
+3. Download and add the [Tabahi Console library](https://github.com/tabahi/TabahiConsole) to the Arduino IDE.
+Goto **Sketch > Include Library > Add .ZIP Library** to install the library.
 4. Create an account on [console.tabahi.tech](http://console.tabahi.tech).
 Sign and view your Token on the [account](http://console.tabahi.tech/#account) page.
 5. Run the first example after configuring your _USER_TOKEN_ and _USER_SECRET_.